Learning to Optimize by Differentiable Programming: Differentiable Programming for Optimization

-Cone programming~\cite{Recht2024ConeProgramming} is a specialized subclass of conic optimization that unifies many classical convex problem families, including Linear Programming (LP)~\cite{karloff2008linear, strayer2012linear}, Quadratic Programming (QP)~\cite{frank1956algorithm, kouzoupis2018recent}, and Semidefinite Programming (SDP)~\cite{vandenberghe1996semidefinite, yurtsever2021scalable}.
+Cone programming~\cite{boyd2004convex} is a specialized subclass of conic optimization that unifies many classical convex problem families, including Linear Programming (LP)~\cite{karloff2008linear, strayer2012linear}, Quadratic Programming (QP)~\cite{frank1956algorithm, kouzoupis2018recent}, Quadratic Cone Programs (QCPs) \cite{healey2026differentiating}, and Semidefinite Programming (SDP)~\cite{vandenberghe1996semidefinite, yurtsever2021scalable}.
 While every cone program is a conic optimization problem, the converse does not hold.
 In cone programming, both the objective and constraints are linear, and the standard form is:

 where $\mathcal{K}$ is a convex cone, $x \in \mathbb{R}^n$ is the decision variable, $c \in \mathbb{R}^n$ is the cost vector, $A \in \mathbb{R}^{m \times n}$ is the constraint matrix, and $b \in \mathbb{R}^m$ is the right-hand-side vector.
-With their structured convexity and strong duality, cone programs anchor modern convex optimization and especially primal–dual interior-point methods, and they are central to differentiable programming where convex, differentiable optimization layers are required \cite{agrawal2019differentiable}.
+In particular, the convex cone~$\mathcal{K}$ is often expressed as a Cartesian product of orthants, second-order cones, and positive semidefinite cones~\cite{dur2021conic}.
+When $\mathcal{K}$ is the nonnegative orthant, $\mathbb{R}^n_{+} = \{x \in \mathbb{R}^n \mid x_i \ge 0\}$, the cone programming reduces to a standard linear program of the form $\min_x f(x)$ subject to $A x = b$ and $x \ge 0$ and can be directly solved by CVX \cite{grant2008cvx, grant2020cvx, grantboyd2008graph}.
+When $\mathcal{K}$ is the second-order cone, $\mathcal{L}_n = \{(x, z) \in \mathbb{R}^{n-1} \times \mathbb{R} \mid |x|_2 \le z\}$, the resulting problems are Second-Order Cone Programs (SOCPs) \cite{hang2020second, lobo1998applications}, widely used in engineering and physics.
+Another important cone is the exponential cone \cite{busseti2019solution, parikh2014proximal}, which gives rise to Exponential Cone Programs (ECPs).
+ECPs provide a conic representation for entropy, log-sum-exp, geometric-programming, and exponential-family constraints, thereby extending the modeling capability of standard LPs and SOCPs.
+A further generalization employs the semidefinite cone, $\mathcal{S}_n = \{X \in \mathbb{S}^n \mid X \succeq 0\}$, where $\mathbb{S}^n$ denotes symmetric $n \times n$ matrices.
+The resulting problems are known as SDPs \cite{vandenberghe1996semidefinite, yurtsever2021scalable}.
+With their structured convexity and strong duality, cone programs \eqref{prob:cone-programming} anchor modern convex optimization and especially primal–dual interior-point methods \cite{wright1997primal}, and they are central to differentiable programming where convex, differentiable optimization layers are required \cite{agrawal2019differentiable}.